cosanlab/PGG_meteor/Logic.md

 ###Changes
 - 6 people
 - People know num players but not network structure
-- See neighbors contributions, see everyone earned X, your total for this round was:
+- See neighbors contributions, send a message, see how much they earned:
-- Then communication: 140 char question, followed by 140 char answer
+    - Communication: 140 char question, followed by 140 char answer
+- As about average group contribtion after last round, also ask about network structure
-- New round
+- Alterate versions:
+    + public shaming: message to the group to enforce descriptive norm